When I Was Otherwise

 Both GAZELLE TWIN’s take on ‘A Falling Star’ and the remix of ‘Changelings’ are included on the new JOHN FOXX & THE MATHS album ‘Evidence’.
 But Elizabeth Walling’s most high profile collaboration to date is set to be unleashed with her reworking of GARY NUMAN’s ‘We Are The Lost’, scheduled to appear on his forthcoming remix album ‘Dead Moon Falling’.

-In a period of frenetic activity, Elizabeth Walling was kind enough to take time out from completing her new EP ‘Mammal’ to chat to The Electricity Club…
+In a period of frenetic activity, Elizabeth Walling took time out from completing her new EP ‘Mammal’ to chat to ELECTRICITYCLUB.CO.UK

 I have always felt different, strange, and found costume very liberating to be free from those uncomfortable moments.
 That’s what is at the heart of GAZELLE TWIN.
 As I grow older, it seems to have become my survival kit for everyday life, not just an occasional retreat into a fantasy world.